 Silicon Valley companies have made their way into our lives and redefined technology and our relationship with it.
 It also became the synonym for a whole new mindset of innovative entrepreneurial spirit and a lifestyle.

 The beaches in California are legendary.
 With a long coast with golden sand beaches, the beaches in California are stunning.
 Some of them are very famous, like La Jolla, Venice Beach, Santa Monica, and Malibu, but many others are lesser-known, yet they also deserve a visit.

 Californian beaches are amazing for sunbathing, surfing, and people-watching.
 Unfortunately, they aren’t so great for swimming, as the water is quite cold, rarely going above 20ºC, and the waves can be quite big.

 When you have stunning beaches with nice waves, it’s only natural that the love for surfing appears and a surfing culture develops.
 California’s coastline offers ideal waves for every sort of surfer.
 From beginners to pros.

-Surfing was introduced in California by Hawaiin students in the 1880s, and in the 1900s, it was already developing the famous Californian surf culture.
-But only in the 50s and 60s it truly exploded into the popular sport and way of life it is now.
+Surfing was introduced in California by Hawaiian students in the 1880s, and in the 1900s, it was already developing the famous Californian surf culture.
+But only in the 50s and 60s did it truly explodes into the popular sport and way of life it is now.